rulaone/TableLayout/README.md

 # TableLayout
+Introduction:

-One Paragraph of project description goes here Tablelayout is a layout were it can organized it's children into rows and columns, the layout container  does not need to have borders lines  for its columns, rows, or even cells.
-Also Tablelayout consiste of a number of tablerow objects, this table it can have column an
+Tablelayout is a layout were it can organized it's children into rows and columns, this layout container  does not need to have borders lines  for its columns, rows, or even cells.
+Also Tablelayout consiste of a number of tableRow objects, this table it can have many columns and rows, in each rows it can have zero or more cells and each cell have one view object.

-## Getting Started
+# History :

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+# The major methods/attributes

+In the XML attributes,by using SetColumnShrinkable(), it will shrink in the width of the column to get it fit with table into its parent object.
+Also using SetColumnStretchable(), which will stretch the width of column and it will fit any extra spaces, and setColumnCollapsed() which will hide the column.
+However
 What things you need to install the software and how to install them

 ```